mkol5222/katacoda-scenarios/th-epm-api/step10.md

 ### SUMMARY

  You have valid PORTAL_TOKEN, if everything went well.
-This token confirms your user identity and permissions(roles).
+This token confirms your Infinity Portal user identity and permissions(roles).